Border Cities

 Support the implementation of the University of Latin American Integration - UNILA, as a privileged place for the dissemination of Latin American cultures;

-Propose to the Pan-American Federation of Architects Associations - FPAA, and its Associated Entities (among them the Institute of Architects of Brazil - IAB) the signing of cooperation agreements with the University of Latin American Integration - UNILA;
+Propose to the Pan American Federation of Architects Associations - FPAA, and its Associated Entities (among them the Institute of Architects of Brazil - IAB) the signing of cooperation agreements with the University of Latin American Integration - UNILA;